 You may also permit players to pay resources (Wealth or Karma, generally) in order to progress without needing to run a scenario.
 Let's consider the situation of bandits on the road again.
 Instead of fighting, requesting intervention, or going around the long and dangerous way, perhaps the players simply hire a group of mercenaries to take on the bandits for them.
 In this case, the players sacrifice some of their Wealth in order to bypass a scenario with its risk of failure.
 This should frequently be an available option; players will be limited in how often they can exercise this option by how many resources they have at their disposal.
 Since those resources are generally acquired through winning scenarios, they'll eventually have to buckle down and play some cards to continue progressing anyway.

-An alternative to resource expenditure is to allow individual rolls of Charisma, Acrobatics, or Search, with an opposed roll dependent upon difficulty of the activity.
+An alternative to running scenarios is to allow individual rolls of Charisma, Acrobatics, or Search, with an opposed roll dependent upon difficulty of the activity.
 This is appropriate when a full scenario is overkill for modeling an activity and especially whenever a PC is acting on their own rather than involving the whole group.
 Be careful about regularly allowing such rolls to bypass scenarios, however, as players may find that letting one PC with the highest Charisma do all the talking for them gives them better odds than playing out a scenario as a group.
 That is highly undesirable for most groups and should only be permitted if your group does not particularly enjoy playing interaction scenarios.

 The appropriate roll to use depends on what kind of activity the player is attempting to perform.
 Charisma should be used with any effort to interact with another being, including silent efforts like trying to tell if they are lying or otherwise hiding something.
 Search should be used for any sort of perception-related efforts that don't involve other people, as well as problem-solving such as trying to find a safe place to tie a rope without risking a break.
 Acrobatics is appropriate for feats of physical ability, whether those of dexterity, strength, balance, or skill.